 A Message From Your Seminar Leader

-Throughout my career as a school-based SLP, most years I’ve had at least one student whose speech sound errors steadfastly resisted improvement.
+During my career as a school-based SLP, most years I’ve had at least one student whose speech sound errors steadfastly resisted improvement.
 Often, one of those errors was the difficult-to-elicit [r] sound.
-My turning point was the year that 20 sixth graders arrived in middle school needing therapy for [s, z, r, l or ].
+My turning point was the year that 20 sixth graders arrived in middle school needing therapy for [s, z, r, l or o].
 There were not enough free minutes in their day to possibly see them all on a traditional schedule!
 I wondered, how could so many students still need therapy for 1-2 speech sound errors at their age?
 What was missing in their earlier program?

 This began my quest for better understanding the constituent elements of effective therapy for speech sounds.
 What I found surprised me.
 It challenged my ideas of how to conduct a therapy session, got me thinking about frequency, intensity, and dosage as factors in student success, and spurred me on to try new and adapted approaches to treating speech sounds.
 I made it my personal goal to not send any students with “only” speech sound errors to the middle school.
 And I’ve been largely successful!
-Currently I have no students beyond grade 2 on my caseload who have speech sound errors as their primary communication concern.
-In fact, none of my students beyond grade 2 are working on any speech sounds!
+My goal is to have no students beyond grade 2 on my caseload who have speech sound errors as their primary communication concern.
+In fact, now none of my students beyond grade 2 are working on any speech sounds!

 How did I accomplish that?
 At this seminar, I want to share with you the best of what I have found to be successful based on all my research and years of implementation experiments.
 Together, we will explore the variety of solutions I use to reduce or eliminate speech sound errors.
 The topics we’ll explore include: